glass-earth/glass-earth/README.md

 1. **EarthModelUnity**

   Render graph from [GIBS](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+Available+Imagery+Products) onto an Earth model.
 There are two scenes.
 One scene renders 4 viewports of Earth for displaying the 3D model inside prism.
 The other renders 4 different graphs for displaying on projector.
-The application connects to **center-server** for receiving controlling messages from Leap Motion and controller.
+The application connects to **center-server** for receiving controlling messages from **Leap Motion** and **controller**.

 2. **LeapMotion**